Crayon Maker/Recycler Kit with Sharpener (Parametric)

 For this I used slic3r 0.9.1, Marlin, and j-head 0.5mm with cheap 3mm "repraper" PLA filament (from China).
 I print onto glass covered with window tint with a thin coat of ABS juice.
 The printbed is heated to 90 for the first layer (measures about 80 with the IR thermometer), and 75 for additional layers.
 I used two perimeters, 15% honeycomb infill, and 0.33mm layer height.
 Hot end temperature depends on color, but is usually around 185.

-Crayon Maker/Recycler Kit with Sharpener (Parametric) by CodeCreations is licensed under the Attribution - Non-Commercial - Share Alike license.
+Crayon Maker/Recycler Kit with Sharpener (Parametric) by CodeCreations is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.